2022

 Care Quality Commission Litch Care for Action

-Concerns summary Critical deterioration and pain were not escalated to appropriate healthcare professionals, and comprehensive care plans, including for pressure areas and falls, were absent.
+Concerns summary (AI summary) Critical deterioration and pain were not escalated to appropriate healthcare professionals, and comprehensive care plans, including for pressure areas and falls, were absent.
 Staff training and escalation procedures for deteriorating patients were inadequate, leading to undocumented pressure ulcers.

 Jessica Laverack